TurkuNLP/intro-to-nlp/course-project.md

 4. Write code to
     1. download the corpus
     2. perform any necessary preprocessing
-    3. train a machine learning method on the training set, evaluating performance on the validation set
+    3. train a multi-layer perceptron (MLP) model on the training set, evaluating performance on the validation set
     4. perform hyperparameter optimization
     5. evaluate your final model on the test set
 5. Write a summary of